 - To avoid serious personal injury while using the emergency tire puncture repair kit: - Securely tighten the compressor hose to the tire valve.
-Failure to do so can cause the sealant to spray into the air and get into your eyes or on the skin. - Do not stand directly beside the damaged tire while it is being inflated because of the risk of the rupture.
+Failure to do so can cause the sealant to spray into the air and get into vour eves or on the skin. - Do not stand directly beside the damaged tire while it is being inflated because of the risk of the rupture.
 If there are any cracks or bumps, turn the compressor off immediately.

-If the tire pressure does not increase to 180

-kPa (26 psi) within 10 minutes, the tire may be seriously damaged and the tire cannot be repaired with this tire repair kit.
-Contact a NISSAN dealer.

-7. When the tire pressure is at the specified amount, turn the air compressor off.
-If the pressure cannot be inflated to the specified amount, the air compressor can be turned off at the minimum of 180 kPa (26 psi).
+- If the tire pressure does not increase to 26 psi (180 kPa) within 10 minutes, the tire may be seriously damaged and the tire cannot be repaired with this tire repair kit.
+Contact a NISSAN dealer - 7.
+When the tire pressure is at the specified amount, turn the air compressor off.
+If the pressure cannot be inflated to the specified amount, the air compressor can be turned off at the minimum of 26 psi (180 kPa).
 Remove the power plug from the power outlet and quickly remove the hose from the tire valve.
 Attach the protective cap and valve cap.
 Properly stow the emergency tire puncture repair kit in the trunk.